LiAndrw/LoLVoidGrubsImpact/README.md

 The bar graph shows a distinct positive correlation between void grubs taken and win rate.
 The win rate of teams increases with the number of void grubs taken they take, indicating that taking more void grubs may possibly increase a team's chances of winning the game.

 ### Interesting Aggregates
 A second dataframe, which was named grouped, was also made to find interesting aggregates.
-This dataset was created from smaller_df by first grouping on `'void_grubs'` and creating several new columns: `'result_sum'`, the total number of wins teams earned after getting a specific number of void grubs, `'count'`, the count of games where the specific number of void grubs was obtained by a team, `'avg_towers'`, the average number of towers taken in a game by teams that had secured a specific number of void grubs, `'avg_totalgold'`, the average amount of total gold earned by teams that had secured a specific number of void grubs, and `'avg_visionscore'`, the average amount of vision score earned by teams that had secured a specific number of void grubs.
+This dataset was created from smaller_df by first grouping on `'void_grubs'` and creating several new columns:

+* `'result_sum'`, the total number of wins teams earned after getting a specific number of void grubs
+* `'count'`, the count of games where the specific number of void grubs was obtained by a team
+* `'avg_towers'`, the average number of towers taken in a game by teams that had secured a specific number of void grubs
+* `'avg_totalgold'`, the average amount of total gold earned by teams that had secured a specific number of void grubs
+* `'avg_visionscore'`, the average amount of vision score earned by teams that had secured a specific number of void grubs

 `'result_sum'` was calculated by applying a sum aggregation function on `'result'` from smaller_df.
 `'count'` was calculated by applying a size aggregation function on `'void_grubs'` from smaller_df.
-`'avg_towers'`, `'avg_totalgold'`, and `'avg_visionscore'` was calculated by applying a mean aggregation function on `'towers'`, `'totalgold'`, and `'visionscore'` respectively, from smaller_df.
+`'avg_towers'`, `'avg_totalgold'`, and `'avg_visionscore'` were calculated by applying a mean aggregation function on `'towers'`, `'totalgold'`, and `'visionscore'`, respectively, from smaller_df.

 Two more columns were added to the new dataframe: `'winrate'`, which was created by dividing the `'result_sum'` column by the `'count'` column and which shows the ratio of games won to total games played for each number of void grubs secured, and `'percent of games'`, which was created by dividing the `'count'` column by its sum and which shows the proportion of games each `'void_grubs'` value represents out of the total number of games.